 EPA estimated mpg: 22 city / 29 hwy FWD, 21 / 27 hwy AWD with standard 2.5L engine.
 20 city/26 hwy AWD with available 2.0L turbo engine.

-Excludes 1SV models.
-Offer includes purchase allowance and price reduction below MSRP.
-Not available with special finance, lease, and some other offers.
-Take delivery by 4/2/18.
-See participating dealer for details.
-NCAA and March Madness are registered trademarks of the National Collegiate Athletic Association.
+Excludes 1SV model.
+Not available with leases and some other offers.
+Take delivery by 2/28/18.
+See dealer for details.

 Excludes 1SV model.
 MUST BE A CURRENT OWNER OF A 2005 MODEL YEAR OR NEWER NON-GM VEHICLE FOR AT LEAST 30 DAYS PRIOR TO NEW VEHICLE SALE.
 Not available with special finance, lease and some other offers.
 Take retail delivery by 9/30/19.
 See participating dealer for details.